planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 **How to:**

 * Create a GitHub release.
-There are tutorials for this, and information can befound in the ODK REAMDE documentation.
+There are tutorials for this, and information can be found in the ODK REAMDE documentation.